Aquilawire VS.807

 • Probe path: KlickyPCB gave better repeatability for me than early KlickyNG prints; servo mount keeps the mechanism simple.

-• Auto-Z offset: Klipper macros measure nozzle-to-probe offset per swap—no feeler gauge required.
+• Auto-Z offset: Klipper macros measure nozzle-to-probe offset per swap; no feeler gauge required.

 • Electronics bay: give cables strain relief and route stepper pairs away from signal lines; label everything.

-Printer Performance
+Printer performance

-• External walls: 300 mm/s @ 10000 mm/s²
+• External walls: 300 mm/s @ 10000 mm/s^2

-• Travel: 400 mm/s @ 15000 mm/s²
+• Travel: 400 mm/s @ 15000 mm/s^2

-• Resonance (input shaper): X ≈ 77.6 Hz, Y ≈ 29.2 Hz
+• Resonance (input shaper): X approx. 77.6 Hz, Y approx. 29.2 Hz

 • Materials validated: PLA, ABS/ASA, PETG, TPU (profiles tuned)